Sudan People's Liberation Movement: History

-The SPLM was formed as a Marxist-Leninist, socialist rebel movement on 16 May 1983, after the Government of Sudan's abandonment of the Addis Ababa Agreement signed between the government of Gaafar Nimeiry and the Anyanya leader Joseph Lagu, who had first introduced the southern Sudanese to the effective political, economic, social, educational, and religious situations they would face after Sudan's independence.
+The SPLM was formed as a Marxist–Leninist, socialist rebel movement on 16 May 1983, after the Government of Sudan's abandonment of the Addis Ababa Agreement signed between the government of Gaafar Nimeiry and the Anyanya leader Joseph Lagu, who had first introduced the southern Sudanese to the effective political, economic, social, educational, and religious situations they would face after Sudan's independence.
 The movement published a manifesto setting out its positions and attracted a group of rebellious southern Sudanese soldiers of the Sudanese Army based in Bor, Pochalla, and Ayod (first called the Bor Mutiny).
 These joined remnants of the Anyanya rebels of the First Sudanese Civil War based in Ethiopia.
-Founders of the SPLA (the military wing of the movement) included Captain Salva Kiir Mayardit, Samuel AbuJohn Khabas, Major William Nyuon Bany, Major Kerubino Kuanyin Bol and many other southern Sudanese officers of the Sudanese Armed Forces.
+Founders of the SPLA (the military wing of the movement) included Captain Salva Kiir Mayardit, Samuel Abu John Khabas, Major William Nyuon Bany, Major Kerubino Kuanyin Bol and many other southern Sudanese officers of the Sudanese Armed Forces.
 Joseph Oduho was made chairman of the SPLM and Colonel John Garang, a Dinka army officer, was made commander of the SPLA.
 Oduho was later deposed by Garang, who made himself overall leader of the combined movement (SPLA/M).

 The Government of Sudan has been associated with Islam and Arab descent and culture since then, in deep contrast with the SPLA, associated instead with Africanism, indigenous beliefs, African culture and, to a degree Christianity.
 It fought against the governments of Gaafar Nimeiry, Sadiq al-Mahdi and Omar Hasan Ahmad al-Bashir in what is now called the Second Sudanese Civil War.
 SPLA/M's declared aim was to establish a democratic Sudan with it as the leading party in control of the southern areas.
 The war has been largely described in religious and ethnic terms, and also as a struggle for control of the water and oil resources located in southern and western Sudan.

-In the late 1980s, Marxism-Leninism was abandoned in favor of a broadly Socialist platform.
+In the late 1980s, Marxism–Leninism was abandoned in favor of a broadly Socialist platform.